Airsequel/Airput/README.md

 ## TODOs

+- [ ] Add a column repo.exclusion_reason
+      If `!= NULL` repo should be excluded from further processing E.g. for forks, mirrors, etc.
 - [ ] Add subcommand to load list of repos from Airsequel and update them
 - [ ] Add CLI flag to choose between `OverwriteRepo` and `AddRepo`
 - [ ] Store all languages for a repo